imn5100/pixivDownloader/README.md

-# pixivsion_pixivapi
+# pixivision_pixivapi
-Pixiv Api For Pixivsion And Crawler.
+Pixiv Api For Pixivision And Crawler.